 If you have suffered painful injury because of a defective Zimmer hip implant, you might be entitled to receive financial recompense.
 Many individuals that suffer injuries from the medical device implant will file a Zimmer Durom Cup failure lawsuit.

 Often times, experienced attorneys can prove in a court of law that the manufacturer failed to protect consumers by putting profits ahead of safety.
 In addition, the manufacturer failed in their abilities to design the product without defects, and/or failed to make patients aware of any potentially harmful problems from its use.

 The attorneys offer the best representation to achieve the highest settlement possible for failed metal hip prosthetics.
-Call Rosenfeld Injury Lawyers LLC at (888) 424-5757 for a free no-obligation consultation.
+Call Drug Law Center at (888) 424-5757 for a free no-obligation consultation.
 The attorney will review the merits of your claim and provide legal counsel on all of the available options for receiving financial compensation.